w3c/i18n-checker-java/README.md

 contexts = [utf-8, Content-Type: text/html; charset=utf-8]
 ```

-An Assertion level can be `INFO`, `WARNING`, `ERROR`, or `MESSAGE`. `MESSAGE` level Assertions only contain meta information about the operation of the checker. `WARNING` and `ERROR` level Assertions describe i18n problems with the document.
-In such cases the `htmlTitle` and `htmlDescription` provide advice on solving the problem.
-And `INFO` Assertion contain useful information about the document that are relevant to i18n.
+An Assertion level can be `INFO`, `WARNING`, `ERROR`, or `MESSAGE`. `MESSAGE` level Assertions contain only meta information about the operation of the checker. `WARNING` and `ERROR` level Assertions describe i18n problems with the document.
+In such cases the `htmlTitle` and `htmlDescription` provide advice on solving the problem. `INFO` Assertions contain useful information, relevant to the i18n of document (such as a list of the language and charset declarations in the document).

 Contexts are often verbatim extracts from an HTML document.
-Depending on how you wish to use the contexts, you may need to remove extraneous new-line, tab, and space characters.
-And If you wish to display the results in an HTML or XML document, you should [escape](http://stackoverflow.com/questions/7381974/which-characters-need-to-be-escaped-on-html) the contexts.
+Depending on how you wish to use the contexts, you may need to remove extraneous new-line, tab, and white-space characters.
+If you wish to present the results in  HTML or XML, you should [escape](http://stackoverflow.com/questions/7381974/which-characters-need-to-be-escaped-on-html) the contexts.

 Here's a simple example of how a List of `Assertion` can be displayed to a user:
 ```java